 - Personal expenses such as extra snacks, drinks, souvenirs, etc

-All of our International Development Projects have been identified, researched, assessed, priced and approved by our charity Moving Mountains.
+All of our International Development Projects have been identified, researched, assessed, priced and approved by Moving Mountains.
 All people going on this trip receive a clear breakdown of the projected outcomes and expenditure of the money which has been raised.
-Some of it is spent on the camp itself - medical supplies, Kenyan medical staff - and some of it goes on the long term sustainable projects that Moving Mountains Kenya are involved with.
+Some of it is spent on the camp itself - medical supplies, Kenyan medical staff, etc - and some of it goes on the long term sustainable projects that Moving Mountains Kenya are involved with.
+Another part of the cost goes towards your personal trip costs on the ground in Kenya.

 Our local provider is Adventure Alternative Kenya.
 Adventure Alternative Kenya complies with UK tourism standards and will make all the necessary arrangements in advance to advertise the Medical Camp.
 They will also work with Moving Mountains Kenya with regards organisation of group stays, medical supplies and local Doctors and Dentists, meetings with local committees, communications between the UK office and Kenya, etc